MegApril/dv-physical-and-nonphysical-injuries/README.md

 # colorado-crime-statistics
-Comparing the number of physical injuries resulting from domestic violence incidents between urban and suburban counties in colorado using publicly available crime statistics.
-This analysis demonstrates SQL joins, basic data cleaning, and regional trend visualization using Tableau
+The goal of this project is to compare the number of non-physical injuries vs. physical injuries resulting from domestic violence incidents between urban and suburban counties in Colorado using publicly available crime statistics.
+This analysis demonstrates SQL joins, basic data cleaning, and regional trend visualization using Tableau.

 ## Changelog